fortsnek9348/Cv4MiniEngine/BUILDING.md

 When building dependencies with cmake, remember to build AND install (install to anywhere).

-Tested with VS 2022 MSVC and Clang-CL, and Ubuntu Clang 20.
+Tested with VS 2022 MSVC and Clang-CL, Ubuntu Clang 20, and Ubuntu 25.10 G++ 15.

 #### Windows VS